derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-20/09/2026 18:29:06 : 3 Database Admins walked into a NoSQL bar.
+21/09/2026 20:15:50 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Sympathy for the Devil is really just about being nice to QAs.
+How do you generate a random string?
+Put a first year Computer Science student in Vim and ask them to save and exit.
 <!-- replace-with-joke ends -->